ParmpalSinghGill/YoloDataPreperation/README.md

 Labelindex     centerx,       centery,     width,       height 0      0.517 0.658 0.145  0.423

-Make file road_sign_data.yaml with content
+Make file road_sign_data.yaml with content like we have according to your dataset
-With content
-"""
-train: ../Road_Sign_Dataset/images/train/
-val:  ../Road_Sign_Dataset/images/val/
-test: ../Road_Sign_Dataset/images/test/

-# number of classes
-nc: 4

-# class names
-names: ["trafficlight","stop", "speedlimit","crosswalk"]
-"""

 Define parameter in  hyp.scratch.yaml and model at yolov5s.yaml